behzadhasanpor/oldElephant/README.md

 replace word of them<br>
 <strong>flag</strong>: control flags<br>
 <h3>How to configure?</h3>
-Now for first configure the framework <br>
+Now for first configure the framework (after download or clone the OL)<br>
 1-) adjust the <strong>database</strong> part with desired settings<br>
 2-) adjust the site_url<br>
 3-) switch the 'replacement' and 'table_checking' <strong>flag</strong>s 'true'(we do this only at first configuration or <br>